M-o-a-T/moat-kv/docs/source/command_line.rst

    The path to start dumping at.
 Default: the root.

-.. program:: moat.kv client code
+.. program:: moat kv code

 Manipulate code stored in MoaT-KV.

-.. program:: moat.kv client code list
+.. program:: moat kv code list

 List code snippets stored in MoaT-KV.